kermitt2/delft/doc/distributed_training.md

 - An enroot image containing the PyTorch runtime, by default at `/netscratch/lfoppiano/enroot/delft-pytorch.sqsh`.
-- A checkout of DeLFT, by default at `/netscratch/lfoppiano/delft/delft-pytorch2`, with a virtual environment in `.venv/` (so the entrypoint is `.venv/bin/python`).
+- A checkout of DeLFT, the one you submit from, with a virtual environment in `.venv/` (so the entrypoint is `.venv/bin/python`).
 - The training data laid out under `data/sequenceLabelling/grobid/` (see [GROBID models](grobid.md)).